 - Feta Cheese: crumbled feta cheese on top, for the grand finale!

-- In a small bowl mix together the olive oil and crushed garlic and set aside.
+STEP 1: In a small bowl mix together the olive oil and crushed garlic and set aside.
+Cut the baguette diagonally into approximately 1/4" slices.

-- Brush each baguette slice with the olive oil and garlic mixture, place the slices onto a parchment paper-lined baking sheet and bake in the oven, at 425°F for about 6-7 minutes.
+STEP 2: Brush each baguette slice with the olive oil and garlic mixture, place the slices onto a parchment paper-lined baking sheet, and bake in the oven, at 375°F for about 5 minutes.

-- Meanwhile, dice the sun-dried tomatoes, mango, prosciutto and basil and transfer to a medium-size mixing bowl.
+STEP 3: Meanwhile, dice the sun-dried tomatoes, mango (see our cutting mango guide), prosciutto, and basil and transfer to a medium-sized mixing bowl.
 Stir in the honey and balsamic vinegar.

 Frequently Asked Questions: